-Figure 2.1 Distribution of previously recorded Aboriginal archaeological sites in the area surrounding the current study area.
+Figure 2.1 Distribution of previously recorded Aboriginal archaeological sites in the area surrounding the eastern and western precincts.

 The vast majority of the registered sites are stone artefacts (both isolated finds and open artefact scatters).
 This site type represents 41 reported sites, or 73.2% of the overall site type frequency in the localised search.
-In comparison, the second most common site type is culturally modified trees, which account for five, or 8.9% of the overall site type frequency.
+In comparison, the second most common site type are culturally modified trees, which account for five, or 8.9% of the overall site type frequency.
 The remaining 17.9% of sites are art sites (4), PADs (3), grinding groove sites (2) and a rock shelter containing both art and stone artefacts (1).

 The distribution of the sites shows a clear spatial differentiation which relates to both land use history and geological aspects of the landscape.
-While stone artefacts have been identified throughout the region, rock shelters suitable for human habitation primarily occur within the Nepean Gorge and in the Blue Mountains geological region.
-Hence, the vast majority of previously recorded rock art sites are located west of the Nepean River, with one notable exception between Wallacia and Mulgoa.
-Similarly, grinding grooves require the presence of a suitable outcrop of sandstone rock located near to a creek, which strongly dictates the location of such site types.
+While stone artefacts have been identified throughout the region, previously recorded rock art sites are located west of the Nepean River, suitable outcrop of sandstone rock located near to a creek, which strongly dictates the location of grinding groove sites.
 In the case of this study, they predominantly occur on the deeply incised creeks which feed into the Nepean River through the Nepean Gorge, while such sandstone outcrops in relation to a creek are not present within the eastern or western precincts.